odise/odise.github.io/_posts/2014-12-22-fleet-cluster-recovery.md

 ---
 {% include JB/setup %}

 I've played around quite a while with Etcd now and it turned out to be essential to backup your data frequently.
 This guide describes how I usually recover crashed Fleet cluster without following the [lately documented way](https://github.com/coreos/etcd/blob/master/Documentation/2.0/admin_guide.md#disaster-recovery) of Etcd backup.
+I recommend to follow the official approach using `etcdctl` however the recovery procedure is complex and operating on a JSON dump can give you more flexibility.
+Disclaimer: use this unofficial guide below on your own risk.

 # Assumption